blyxxyz/lexopt/README.md

 - `-f=value` for short flags
 - Flags with optional arguments (like GNU sed's `-i`, which can be used standalone or as `-iSUFFIX`)
 - Single-dash long flags (like find's `-name`)
+- Abbreviated long flags (GNU tools let you write `--num` instead of `--number` if it can be expanded unambiguously)

 ## Unicode
 This library makes an effort to support unicode while accepting arguments that are not valid unicode.